Subject Source: Library of Congress Subject Headings

 Found in 5 Collections and/or Records:

-Scope and Content note This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland, concerning Lida Lisle Green's manuscript of a play about John Woolman, as well as the typed script for the play.
+Overview This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland concerning Lida Lisle Greene's manuscript of a play about John Woolman, as well as the typed script for the play.

-Scope and Content note This collection is comprised of two manuscripts, collected by James Whitall.
+Overview This collection is comprised of two manuscripts collected by James Whitall.
 The collection includes the manuscript of a memoir or autobiography by Honah Landis, entitled "How Literature Came to Texas," and a French play by Edmond See, translated by Whitall, entitled "A Friend of His Youth."